Elektra (character): Ultimate Marvel

 In the Ultimate Marvel universe, Elektra Natchios is a student at Columbia University who has a knack for martial arts and is a great fan of Bruce Lee.
 Her mother died of breast cancer when she was 6, and her father is trying to make money with a laundromat.

 In this universe, she starts out as a sweet, innocent girl who cares deeply for her loved ones – so deeply that she is willing to go over dead bodies to help them.
 This trait starts her descent into becoming one of the most deadly assassins in the world.

 There is a gap between the Elektra featured in Ultimate Daredevil and Elektra and Ultimate Elektra and the one shown in Ultimate Spider-Man.
 In the first two arcs, she is a normal college student, but in the last arc – which is set a few years later – she has become the Kingpin's right hand and is a villainess.
 She is hired by an unknown person to kill a Latverian terrorist, but Spider-Man prevented her from doing it.
 She is shown in this universe as a highly dangerous and skilled killer, and was able to take down the likes of Hammerhead, Black Cat, Moon Knight, and Spider-Man easily.
 She was later put into a coma when Moon Knight threw one of his crescent blades at her, hitting her in the head when she was about to kill Black Cat.

 PunisherMax

 A more "realistic" version of Elektra appears in the PunisherMAX series, from Marvel's MAX imprint.
 This version of the character is Japanese: the Hand lends her services as a bodyguard to the Kingpin, especially to protect him from the Punisher.
 She also becomes the Kingpin's lover.
 It is revealed that Elektra was secretly hired by Kingpin's ex-wife Vanessa to assassinate him for failing to prevent the murder of their son Richard.
 It is also revealed that she is in a lesbian relationship with her.
 Elektra eventually has a final confrontation with the Punisher to save Vanessa.
 She manages to seriously wound the Punisher, but is shot several times and left permanently incapacitated.
 Later, a representative from the Hand has one of his men finish her with a sword.

-Secret Wars (2015)

-During the Secret Wars storyline, there are two different Elektras that exist in Battleworld: